 Permission to Not “fix” everything

 It’s not your job to solve all the problems.
-You don’t have to have all the answers.
+You don’t have to have all the answers, nor should you.
 Instead, give yourself permission to help your child brainstorm and problem solve together.

 Be the fun parent sometimes.
 Yes, it’s important we set limits with our children and act as a model for them.
 But remember the importance of being goofy.
 Give yourself permission to act silly and have fun.